Prayer & Worship Ministries

 Music Ministry

-• Adult Choir members (September-May) with a commitment to attend a weekly rehearsal
+• Adult Choir- (September-May) with a commitment to attend a weekly rehearsal

-• Instrumentalists (flute, clarinet, oboe, trumpet, trombone, violin, viola, cello and piano)
+• Instrumentalists- adult or youth taking private lessons, playing at various masses (flute, clarinet, oboe, trumpet, trombone, violin, viola, cello, percussion, and piano)

-Anyone who is interested in participating or who would like more information, is encouraged to contact Theresa Setter at 925-4159 or settert@stmarycatholic.org
+Anyone interested in joining or asking for more info should contact Miranda Farmer at (262) 925-4159 or mfarmer@stmarycatholic.org

 Prayer Line